barryclark/jekyll-now/_posts/2017-01-05-006-build-dm-start-with-simple-rules.md

 ## What other DMs you have built?

-I don't consider the moment you created a set of Simple Rules means you have a DM.
+When you create a set of Simple Rules, it doesn't mean you have a DM.
+At best, I now have 3 different DMs ranging between 5%-25% becoming full DM.

 Recall I wrote earlier that, *Simple Rules are how a DM is expressed*.
 If you have stated a set of Simple Rule, that's just the starting point.
 Until you are well-practiced in **executing** them, they are not DM.
 Maybe, just M.